Embrace sex as a pleasure, not a chore

-Most Common Female Sexual Concerns
+Most Common Sexual Concerns

 Vaginismus: Closing of the vaginal opening preventing penetration